kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 return start, peak, end
 </code>

+## Results
+This algorithm has proven to be both accurate and fast.
+As mentioned, most searches complete within a second and the results match the NASA eclipse catalog.

+Further improvements can likely be made to check for more conditions in which an eclipse cannot occur.
+In addition, I believe more research is needed to see if an algorithm, such as binary search, can be used to find the eclipse start, peak, and end times faster.
+Another idea could be to have progressively smaller search regions.

 ## References
 1. Meeus, J. (1998, January 1).
 Astronomical Algorithms.
 2. Reda, I. (2010, March).
 Solar Eclipse Monitoring for Solar Energy Applications Using the Solar and Moon Position Algorithms.
 Retrieved from [https://doi.org/10.11578/dc.20190909.1](https://doi.org/10.11578/dc.20190909.1)